kevin-44/WAX_Creator_API_Integration/README.md

 <img alt = "OPSkins - Enable 2FA Step 6" src = "img/opskins_enable_2fa_step_6.png">

-> **Note**: You can alternatively add your account by entering the secret shown on the second modal on Authenticator (this can be done by clicking on the `Edit` icon - it's located on the top far right corner). **This secret is the same secret (but without the whitespaces) you need to generate a valid two-factor authentication code programmatically; however, it is recommended that you learn how to obtain it from the Authenticator extension in case you lose/forget it in the future.**
+> **Note**: You can alternatively add your account by entering the `secret` shown on the second modal on Authenticator, this can be done by clicking on the `Edit` icon - it's located on the top far right corner.

 On Authenticator, click on the `Settings` icon located on the top left corner and hit `Sync Clock with Google`: